Sfeir/polymer-200/README.md

-# Trombinoscope
+# Peoples
-Un trombinoscope utilisant Polymer 1.2
-# Polymer App Toolbox - Drawer Template
+An application example using Polymer Toolbox

 ### Setup